 Finally, since you won’t be able to party during your entire trip, why not take the time to learn more about Cuba’s local history while you’re here?

-When traveling with Cuba Holidays, you’ll have the opportunity to visit the National Museum of Fine Arts in Havana that showcases the country’s unique artistry all the way from colonial times up until the present day.
+When traveling, you’ll have the opportunity to visit the National Museum of Fine Arts in Havana that showcases the country’s unique artistry all the way from colonial times up until the present day.
 There’s also the Che Guevara Mausoleum in Santa Clara, which includes a museum that documents his life.

 It’s a must-visit location if you have even a small interest in a man who became one of the most influential figures of the 20th century.